 Research Utilization Division

 The Research Utilization Division (RUD) ensures that research results and policy information reach the intended audiences efficiently and effectively.
 It provides housing and community development policy translation.
 It ensures effective dissemination and interpretation of PD&R research using in-print and online materials and face-to-face interactions.
 It disseminates PD&R’s reports; operates PD&R’s information service and clearinghouse, HUD USER; and oversees the development and maintenance of PD&R’s website, huduser.gov, and associated mobile applications.
 The Division develops programs, projects, and products designed to communicate often-complex information to potential users.
 RUD provides PD&R staff with editorial and writing support and manages conferences and workshops.
 RUD also manages the HUD Secretary’s award programs.

-Office of Research, Evaluation, and Monitoring
+Office of the Deputy Assistant Secretary for Research, Evaluation, and Monitoring

 Calvin C. Johnson, Deputy Assistant Secretary

 Mark D. Shroder, Associate Deputy Assistant Secretary

 Tiesha L. Lawrence

 Ted E. Payne